frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/install-vm.md

 and now restart the VMware.

 {: .notice--info}
+You might still experience errors in copy-paste'ing folders.
+Then just click "Skip all".
+It will successfully copy-paste, nonetheless.

+### Standalone installation

 For those who don't use the given virtual copy and choose to install the necessary software and packages by themselves use the following